Choosing online care

 Are online Suboxone doctors legit?

 Yes, online Suboxone care can be legitimate when the clinician is licensed or otherwise authorized in the state where the patient is located, conducts a real medical evaluation, and sends the prescription to a licensed pharmacy.
 Current DEA/HHS telehealth flexibilities support remote prescribing of controlled medications when all federal and state requirements are met; the current temporary extension runs through December 31, 2026.
-Avoid services that do not identify the clinician, promise medication without a real evaluation, or use unclear pharmacy/dispensing arrangements.
+Avoid services that promise medication without a real evaluation, ship medication from an unknown source, or have no clear state-licensure scope.

 Telehealth prescribing rules verified May 2026 — rules may change after December 31, 2026; check current DEA and HHS guidance before relying on any specific flexibility.